17th.: Forsake not thy Friends

 (or life’s general pitfalls, newspaper headlines, etc.)

-The Scripture advices us,
+The Scripture advises us,

 “Looking diligently, … lest any root of bitterness springing up trouble you.
 And thereby many be defiled” (Heb.
 12:15).

-How often have these friends seem to have changed - for the worse.
+Have any of those friends seem to have changed - for the worse.

 What will we do?